Sanding Belts

 In general, the best liquid to use for most materials is water with a little bit of detergent in it.
 By lowering the surface tension of the water, the detergent reduces scuffing and helps wet paper and material more completely.
 WD-40 can be used as a lubricant instead of water if you're sanding bare metal.

-At Red Label Abrasives, we get a lot of questions about the process, namely, “What is wet sanding and why do it?”
+At Red Label Abrasives, we get a lot of questions about the process, namely, “What is wet sanding, and why do it?”
 This blog explains the purpose of wet sanding, how you do it, and how the process differs from one material to another.

 Why Wet Sand?